 - Built-in 4-channel digital mixer

-All three of these amps are bound to suit different purposes.
+All four of these amps are bound to suit different purposes.
 If acoustic instruments are your forte then the Samson XP106 might just be the option for you.
 It delivers immaculate clean sounds for both vocals and instruments while its 20 hour battery life comes in handy for days out.
 With a simple multi effects pedal added, guitar geeks will be able to get their favourite tone easily.
 As mentioned above, this amp lends itself as a great foundation for building the ultimate busking rig which is why we feel necessary to include it within this list.

 If playing electric guitar is your passion and you’re looking for an amp to busk with on weekends then the Roland Cube Street is the one for you.
 It’s simple to use, has some great sounding preamps, handles vocals and acoustic guitar, and can be used for any style straight out of the box.
 If this is your first busking amp you can’t go wrong with the Roland Cube Street.